Beyond-jQuery/book/README.md

 I certainly hope you enjoyed reading and following my progress, and I hope you'll check out the Apress version of the book when it's ready.
 I expect to "retire" the Leanpub version of "Beyond jQuery" soon and use the [book's Leanpub page][leanpub] to include status updates until the Apress version is ready.

-If you'd like to contact me with further questions, you can find me on [Twitter](https://twitter.com/raynicholus], or you may [open up an issue][issues] in this repository.
+If you'd like to contact me with further questions, you can find me on [Twitter](https://twitter.com/raynicholus].

 best regards,